mathjax/MathJax/docs/source/start.rst

 ***************

-MathJax allows you to include mathematics in your web pages, either using TeX and LaTeX notation, MathML, or AsciiMath notation, and you can even use all three in the same document.
+MathJax allows you to include mathematics in your web pages, either using LaTeX, MathML, or AsciiMath notation, and the mathematics will be processed using javascript to produce HTML, SVG or MathML equations for viewing in any modern browser.

-There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from our distributed network service at ``cdn.mathjax.org``, but you can also download and install a copy of MathJax on your own server, or use it locally on your own hard disk (with no need for network access).
+There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from our distributed network service at ``cdn.mathjax.org``, but you can also download and install a copy of MathJax on your own server, or use it locally on your hard disk (with no need for network access).
 All three of these are described below, with links to more detailed explanations.
 This page gives the quickest and easiest ways to get MathJax up and running on your web